Skip to content

 | +-- config.properties

-Run the torchserve
+Run torchserve

 TorchServe can be started using the following command.
 For a simple test where token authentication is not required, you can use the --disable-token-auth option.